nikokopp/MDP/README.md

 ## Overview

-The REDSoX/GOSoX MDP Calculator is a Python tool for estimating the soft X-ray spectropolarimetric performance of the REDSoX and GOSoX mission concepts.
+The REDSoX/GOSoX MDP Calculator is a Python tool for estimating the soft X-ray spectropolarimetric performance of the REDSoX and GOSoX missions.

 The code computes: